AlgoSkyNet/as-tools/as-simulator/src/site/configuration.md

 # Configuration

-A simulation is described in an XML file in the form:
+Simulations are described in XML files in the form:

 ```xml
 <simulation>